ahmednasser74/videos_test/README.md

 > - **Response Parsing**: Simplifies parsing of JSON responses.
 > - **Logging**: Provides detailed logging for network requests and responses.

+> **Important Note:**
+>
+> This project is intended as a task and not a real project.
+Therefore, the `.env` file has not been added to `.gitignore` to simplify installation and running of the application.
 ## Running the Application

 To run the application on Android or iOS, follow these steps: